 - Sputum sample for microscopy, culture and sensitivities.

-- Meningococcal disease, yellow fever, dengue fever, rickettsial infection and viral haemorrhagic fevers can cause petechiae or ecchymosis.
+- Meningococcal disease, yellow fever, dengue fever, rickettsial infection and viral haemorrhagic fevers can cause petechiae or bruising.

 - Prickly heat is a sun sensitivity which gives an intensely itchy erythematous rash, usually in a skin fold.

 - Dengue fever presents with generalised rash after travel from the tropics and Indonesia.
-Transmission from person to person and mosquito.
-Severe headaches and fever with intense joint and muscle pain.
+Transmission is from person to person and mosquito.
+There are severe headaches and fever with intense joint and muscle pain.